dialchain/dial/specs/Performance.md

 Indicate the type of service as decribed in the Dial type registry.

 ### serviceEndpoint
-This is the network endpoint receiving service calls on behalfe of the participant.
+This is the network endpoint receiving service calls on behalf of the participant.
 The reason for registering many service endpoints is to increase availability.
-Those endpoint my be operated by routers and gateway services independent of the participant.
+Those endpoint my be operated by gateway services independent of the registering service provider.

 ## VerificationMethods and KeyAgreement
 A service record is only valid for a time window.
-It exposes an authentication and keyAgreement mechanisms solely associated with this record.
-Those two verification method will be forcefully regenerated for each new performance declaration, thus forcing key rotation.
+It exposes assertion and keyAgreement mechanisms solely associated with this record.
+Those two verification methods will be forcefully regenerated for each new performance declaration, thus forcing key rotation.

 ## Proof
-In this performance declaration, there are 2 PoP proofs justifying newly generated public keys and onne assertion proof of the cotoller of the participant declaration, that is also the controller of this performance declaration.
+In this performance declaration, there are 2 PoP proofs justifying newly generated public keys and one assertion proof of the cotoller of the participant declaration, as it is also the controller of this performance declaration.